FrancescoTaurino/Counter-FlutterRedux/README.md

-# redux_sample
+# Counter-FlutterRedux

-A new Flutter application.
+Counter application for Android and iOS using Flutter and Redux.

 ## Getting Started